lewismj/tiki_scala/docs/src/main/tut/datastructures/graph.md

 ## Usage

-In the following example, for a simple test, the `WeightedDigraph` was defined using an adjacency list and an edge list (containing weights).
-This may be sub-optimal for many situations, but it illustrates how we can build up the graph using any underlying representation.
+In the following example, the `WeightedDigraph` interface is implemented using the `AdjacencyList`.
+Sometimes this may be the correct choice, though not always.

 ```tut
 import tiki._